 Through a mix of required and elective courses, each CS + design student gets the chance to choose a unique set of classes that appeals to them and meets their goals.
 Here are three courses that might be a part of your UIC CS + design degree:

 CS 427 Creative Coding.
 This course focuses on interactive media, virtual reality, 3D interaction, audio design, typography, theater, audiovisual media, and seminal works.
 We take a deep dive into the techniques and challenges of designing for virtual reality.
-We will investigate novel forms of creative practice and develop collaborative virtual reality projects in interdisciplinary teams of computer science and design students, which will be presented during a public exhibition at the end of the term.
+We investigate novel forms of creative practice and develop collaborative virtual reality projects in interdisciplinary teams of computer science and design students, which are presented during a public exhibition at the end of the term.